Jomo Kenyatta International Airport

 4. Whether you’re the first person off the plane no longer matters.
 Where you sit/stand in the bus does.

-Before the 2013 airport fire, being the first person off the plane could potentially save you an hour, as passengers would alight directly into the terminal building, and proceed to Immigration.
-Getting off first then meant getting in front of the queue (assuming there were no major arrivals just before your flight).
-Today, all passengers are transported to the “temporary” arrivals unit in buses.
+Today, all passengers are transported by bus to the “temporary” arrivals unit.
 The trick now is to sit or stand by the left hand front door, as that one will always be right in front of the entrance when the bus stops.
-As you will quickly realise, the difference between having 0 and 10 people in front if you in the immigration queue can be significant.
+As you will quickly realise, the difference between having 0 and 50 people in front if you in the immigration queue can be rather significant.

 5. Taxes on intentions

 If you get stopped in Customs, expect them to ask if you are bringing gifts for anyone.
 If you answer yes, then brace yourself for a detour to a nearby teller, as any goods that you would normally have brought in for free, are suddenly taxable.
 Don’t be surprised if for any reason you will have to leave your items behind and return to the airport the next day to pay those taxes.
 You can obviously expect to spend some time in the process.
-This is for your information only, though.
-I would never advocate lying to a Customs Officer about your personal intentions behind items in your luggage, let alone attempting to evade taxes on those intentions.

 6. “Yes, Taxi!”

 The moment you are through Customs, you will inevitably be approached by taxi drivers aggressively soliciting passengers.
 Do not under any circumstance believe anything they say!
 They are capable of claiming your driver didn’t show up (like they would know in the first place), or that the hotel that you had booked is closed for whatever reason.
-Then they will offer to take you somewhere (most likely in a ramshackle car) where they can earn a commission.
-The best way to deal with them is to ignore them, pretend they don’t exist, and walk straight past them.
-If you need a taxi, go to Kenatco at the end of the arrivals hall.
+Then they will offer to take you somewhere – most likely in a ramshackle car – where they can earn a commission.

 7. By all means, avoid the parking lots!

 Assuming you got someone to pick you up from the airport, keep in mind that getting out of the parking can be time consuming .
-Ensure by all means that the driver does not enter one of the parking lots, or you will find yourself waiting for a long time while he’s queuing to get out.
+Ensure by all means that the driver does not enter one of the parking lots, or you will find yourself waiting for a very long time while he’s queuing to get out.

 Bon voyage! 🙂